-Since then, I have helped many more writers identify their personal stories and have guided them to draft essays that are meaningful, authentic, and successful.
+Since then, I have helped many more writers identify their personal stories and have guided them to draft essays that are meaningful, authentic, and successful, gaining them entry into schools such as Cornell, Columbia, The University of Pennsylvania, and many other top schools.
 I am grateful for the trust these writers have placed in me, and for sharing their sometimes heartfelt, sometimes transformative, sometimes funny, sometimes insightful, and always uniquely genuine essays.

 I look forward to helping you with yours.

 If right now I had to write my life in anime, this would be my story line: A young boy moves from Korea to America and feels like an outcast.
 When he is nine, he discovers anime which gives him the courage to overcome social fears.
 This breakthrough soon changes his whole view of the world.
 He begins to understand that he does not need to change to meet others’ expectations of himself, only his own.
 He begins not to care what people think of him.
 Ultimately he begins to teach people not to be afraid to express who they are.